flutter/flutter/specs/elements.md

-  // the following all throw if parentNode is null external void insertBefore(List nodes); // O(N) in number of arguments plus all their descendants external void insertAfter(List nodes); // O(N) in number of arguments plus all their descendants external void replaceWith(List nodes); // O(N) in number of descendants plus arguments plus all their descendants
+  // the following all throw if parentNode is null external void insertBefore(List nodes); // O(N) in number of arguments plus all their descendants external void insertAfter(List nodes); // O(N) in number of arguments plus all their descendants
+  // TODO(ianh): rename insertBefore() and insertAfter() since the Web has an insertBefore() that means
+  // something else.
+What's a good name, though? external void replaceWith(List nodes); // O(N) in number of descendants plus arguments plus all their descendants
   // nodes must be String, Text, or Element